-The amount due from other agencies included in the accompanying statement of net position and balance sheet - governmental funds consists of amounts due from the Pinellas County District School Board for FEFP funds.
-This receivable is considered to be fully collectible and as such, no allowance for uncollectibles is accrued.
+The amount due from other agencies included in the accompanying statement of net position and balance sheet - governmental funds consists of an amount for FEFP revenue receivable from the District School Board of Pinellas County recorded in the General Fund, for Charter School Capital Outlay revenue receivable recorded in the Capital Projects Fund, and for reimbursements for the Title I federal grant recorded in the Special Revenue Fund.
+These receivables are considered to be fully collectible and as such, no allowance for uncollectibles is accrued.